Kamioka Gravitational Wave Detector

-The Kamioka Gravitational Wave Detector (KAGRA) is a large interferometer designed to detect gravitational waves predicted by the general theory of relativity.
-KAGRA is a Michelson interferometer that is isolated from external disturbances: its mirrors and instrumentation are suspended and its laser beam operates in a vacuum.
-The instrument's two arms are three kilometres long and located underground at the Kamioka Observatory which is near the Kamioka section of the city of Hida in Gifu Prefecture, Japan.
+The Kamioka Gravitational Wave Detector (KAGRA) is a large-scale physics experiment designed to detect gravitational waves predicted by the general theory of relativity.
+It is located underground at the Kamioka Observatory which is near the Kamioka section of the city of Hida, Gifu Prefecture, Japan.
+KAGRA is a Michelson interferometer with 3-km arm length and is designed to eventually be able to observe gravitational wave signatures from binary neutron star mergers at a distance of up to ~150 Mpc.

-KAGRA is a project of the gravitational wave studies group at the Institute for Cosmic Ray Research (ICRR) of the University of Tokyo.
-It became operational on 25 February 2020, when it began data collection.
+KAGRA is operated by the Institute for Cosmic Ray Research (ICRR) of the University of Tokyo, the High Energy Accelerator Research Organization (KEK) and the National Astronomical Observatory of Japan (NAOJ) along with collaborators from a number of other scientific institutions.
+It is part of the larger LVK collaboration along with LIGO and Virgo.

+KAGRA was first conceived in the late 1990s and was formally approved in 2010.
+Construction was completed in 2019, and it first began observing in 2020.
 It is Asia's first gravitational wave observatory, the first in the world built underground, and the first whose detector uses cryogenic mirrors.
-The cryogenic mirrors reduce the thermal noise and the underground location acts to significantly reduce the noise from seismic waves on the Earth's surface which dominates the noise of LIGO and Virgo at low frequencies.
-It is expected to have an operational sensitivity equal to, or greater than, LIGO and Virgo.
+The cryogenic mirrors reduce the thermal noise, while the underground location significantly reduces the noise from seismic waves on the Earth's surface which dominates the noise of LIGO and Virgo at low frequencies.
+It is expected to eventually reach an operational sensitivity equal to LIGO and Virgo.

-The Kamioka Observatory specializes in the detection of neutrinos, dark matter and gravitational waves, and has other important instruments, including Super Kamiokande, XMASS and NEWAGE.
-KAGRA is a laser interferometric gravitational wave detector.
-It is near the neutrino physics experiments.

-KAGRA participated in the O3 observing run of LIGO and Virgo in 2019 and 2020, and in O4a for a month before going back to commissioning.
-KAGRA is planned to join the second phase of the O4 run after recovering from damage caused by the 2024 Noto earthquake.
+KAGRA participated in the O3 observing run of LIGO and Virgo in 2019 and 2020 and in O4a for a month in 2023 before going back to commissioning.
+The experiment was damaged in the 2024 Noto earthquake but recovered enough to participate in O4c in 2025.

 Name

-It was formerly known as the Large Scale Cryogenic Gravitational Wave Telescope (LCGT).
-The ICRR was established in 1976 for cosmic ray studies.
+KAGRA was initially known as the Large Scale Cryogenic Gravitational Wave Telescope (LCGT).
 The LCGT project was approved on 22 June 2010.
 In January 2012, it was given its new name, KAGRA, deriving the "KA" from its location at the Kamioka mine and "GRA" from gravity and gravitational radiation.
 The word KAGRA is also a homophonic pun of Kagura (神楽), which is a ritual dance dedicated to Gods in Japanese Shinto shrines.
 The project is led by Nobelist Takaaki Kajita who had a major role in getting the project funded and constructed.
 The project was estimated to cost about 200 million US dollars.